rdkcentral/yaml_runner/README.md

 ## Usage

-The simplest usages for this library is to use it to run it in a main function.
+The easiest way of using this library is to run it in a main function.
 See [yaml_runner_run.py](examples/yaml_runner_run.py)

-However, for more advanced usage this library can be extended.
-The simplest way to do this is to inherit it in a class and extend it there.
+This library can also be extended for more advanced usages.
+The easiest way is to inherit it in a class and extend it there.

 ## Documentation